vimc/stoner/README.md

 [![codecov.io](https://codecov.io/github/vimc/stoner/coverage.svg?branch=master)](https://codecov.io/github/vimc/stoner?branch=master)

 Stoner is a helper package for writing montagu-imports concerning touchstones and associated responsibilities and expectations.
-It allows creation of, or changes to a touchstone to be specified by csv files.
+It allows creation of, or in some instances, changes to a touchstone to be specified by csv files.

 # Using stoner